kuhusharma/dsswebonboarding/README.md

 We've created a template HTML file in this repo, but the way we created it was Ctrl + Space -> HTML Sample.

 # JS
+Try out a couple of these simple exercises.
+JS can help modularize the process as well as add more interactability to the website (the latter will not be covered).

 # Web Scraping
 The exercises are listed in the bs4_exercises file.
 Follow along at your own pace!
 If you would like one more challenging exercise, check out [Epicurious](https://www.epicurious.com/search?content=recipe).
 Try to grab all the recipe ingredient lists from this website (pay attention to how the url changes as you scroll for more recipes).